 Slow and steady wins the race.

 Did you know that there are other types of strings that claim to reduce the number of squeaks that are made?
 Some brands market them as “Recording Strings”

 They reportedly squeak less than normal strings.
-However, they are also said to have a very short life.
-In other words, they wear out more quickly.
+However, these specialty strings are also said to have a very short life.
+In other words, they cost more and wear out more quickly.
 But for recording or an important performance, they could be useful.

 Hi, I’m Allen Mathews.